-Information on the IAEA's safety standards programme is available at the IAEA Internet site www.iaea.org/resources/safety-standards
+Information on the IAEA's safety standards programme is available on the IAEA web site:

+http://www-ns.iaea.org/standards/

 The site provides the texts in English of published and draft safety standards.
 The texts of safety standards issued in Arabic, Chinese, French, Russian and Spanish, the IAEA Safety Glossary and a status report for safety standards under development are also available.
 For further information, please contact the IAEA at: Vienna International Centre, PO Box 100, 1400 Vienna, Austria.